-Traci is a mom of four kids.
+Traci Lester is a mom of four kids.
 She has worked for over 20 years in Christian crisis pregnancy ministry and talked with thousands of young girls about God’s plan for their purity.
-Teaching the Birds and Bees was an effort to get on the preventative side, and help parents and children before a crisis pregnancy happens.
+Teaching the Birds and the Bees was an effort to get on the preventative side and help parents and children before a crisis pregnancy happens.

-The guts of this book is built around the acronym P.A.R.E.N.T.
+The guts of this book are built around the acronym P.A.R.E.N.T.
 The author dedicates a chapter for each letter and offers many helpful tips.
 Here’s a basic understanding of each letter:

 The book focuses on how to have conversations with younger children, ages 1-12.
-These are the most impressionable years, the years before puberty where we can have great influence as parents.
+These are the most impressionable years, the years before puberty when we can have great influence as parents.

 I love the “Timeline of Sex Ed” the author suggests:

-The Arial View and the Nuts and Bolts
+The Arial View of The Birds and the Bees

 The second half of the book helps you think through your vision and plan.
 It guides you with questions.
 This is definitely a book you’ll want to keep a pen handy with and write in.